 Free movement of people

 There is a long-held argument that somehow Britain needs to be in the EU to import skills.
-That may be true but it is perhaps more politically correct to be seen to promote simply British jobs.
+That may be true but it is perhaps more politically correct to promote British jobs.
 Isn’t it better though to promote prosperity amongst ourselves and also in our customer countries?
-If we do need skills from the outside then, of course, these people can come into Britain easily as required.
+If we do need skills from the outside then, of course, these people can come into Britain as required.

 Free movement of people is an opportunity for people to realize their dreams by travelling to and living in other countries and as a worthy cultural objective which contributes to peace in Europe because of the furthered understanding between peoples.

-Perhaps there is an argument that, as the French suggested, that national language would be watered down as we over generations create a European identity.
-I don’t see that happening, but rather people holding onto their history and being proud of it even if in another country from their birth.
+Perhaps there is an argument that, as the French suggested, that national language would be watered down as we create a European identity over generations.
+I don’t see that happening, but rather people holding onto and proid of their history even if in another country from their birth.

 A social project